maomidmao/2025-ITCS383-JITNONGNOOONG/Project Phase 2 Part 2/D4_IMPACT_ANALYSIS.md

 <img width="799" height="833" alt="1" src="https://github.com/user-attachments/assets/157ba961-0b57-4c69-94f5-b7ed43af727a" />

+## Traceability Graph Analysis

+The traceability graph shows how requirements (R) connect to design (D), code (C), and test (T).

+Most core features like login (R1, R2), dog search (R3, R4), and notifications (R12) are fully linked across all layers.
+For example, the notification system (R12) connects to the notifications table (D7), notifications routes (C9), and related test cases.

+Important features like adoption (R6, R7) and dog management (R13) connect to many modules, which means they are more complex and tightly linked.

+Overall, the system has good traceability.
+Most requirements are clearly implemented and tested.
+However, some parts have many connections, which may make them harder to maintain.

 # Another version of the traceability graph that includes only the parts affected by the changes

 <img width="1221" height="745" alt="2" src="https://github.com/user-attachments/assets/b5aa9cdb-d71d-49a3-a1eb-5e9c5b947106" />

+## Affected Traceability Graph Analysis

+This graph shows only the parts affected by the new features: search (R4) and notifications (R12).

+These changes mainly affect the dogs table (D2), notifications table (D7), and search API (D10).
+The related code includes dogs routes (C2), notifications routes (C9), and dog service (C10), along with frontend modules (CF1–CF3).

+The impact is limited to a few modules, which means the system is fairly modular.
+Changes do not spread to unrelated parts.

+However, there are still links between frontend and backend, so testing must cover both sides.

+Overall, the impact is moderate and mostly localized.

 # Directed graph of SLOs

 <img width="840" height="835" alt="3" src="https://github.com/user-attachments/assets/4379bfda-64bd-42f1-86d8-9fe619474411" />

+## SLO Graph Analysis

+The SLO graph shows dependencies between code modules.
+Each arrow means one module depends on another.

+server.js is the main entry point and connects to many modules like auth.js, dogs.js, and notifications.js.

+Backend modules use services and middleware (dogService.js, middleware/auth.js, config/db.js), which shows a layered design.
+This helps keep code organized.

+config/db.js is used by many modules, so it is a critical shared component.
+Changes here can affect many parts.

+Frontend modules (index.js, dogs.js, api.js) mostly go through api.js to reach the backend.
+This reduces direct coupling.

+Overall, the system has a clear structure, but central modules like server.js and config/db.js are high-impact points.

 # Connectivity Matrix